Baldur's Gate II: Shadows of Amn: Setting

 In the Government District, Athkatla, are the Council of Six building, the Prison, and the estates of the rich nobility.

 The Forgotten Realms, the high fantasy campaign setting in which Baldur's Gate II is set, is a fictional world similar to a medieval Earth, but with its own peoples, geography, and history.
 In the Realms, as its inhabitants call it, fantastic creatures and magic are common.

 Baldur's Gate II takes place mainly in Amn, a country on the subcontinent of Faerûn.
 This country, known commonly as the Merchant Kingdom, lies south of Baldur's Gate; wealth and trade are the chief concerns of the region.
-The capital city of Athkatla, around which a fair portion of the game revolves, is the most important in Amn and is ruled by the anonymous Council of Six.
+The capital city of Athkatla, around which a fair portion of the game revolves, is the most important city in Amn and is ruled by the anonymous Council of Six.
 The local thieves' guild, the Shadow Thieves, also has considerable power.
 The group, which operates all along the Sword Coast, is based in Athkatla.
 Another powerful organization in Amn are the Cowled Wizards, who regulate the use of magic in the region.
 The Shadow Thieves, the Cowled Wizards, and the Harpers, a semi-secret conglomeration of good organizations, all factor prominently into the story and provide side quests.

 Besides Athkatla, other places the player will pass through include: an island, on which stands both the port town of Brynnlaw and the asylum Spellhold; the Underdark; the city of Suldanessellar; and the Astral Plane.
 There are also other places, which may be explored: the Umar Hills, where people have been disappearing; a temple ruins, fallen under the shadow of the Shade Lord; the de'Arnise Keep, home of the de'Arnises but recently overrun by trolls; the town of Trademeet, under attack by animals; a druid grove connected to Trademeet's woes; the Windspear Hills, where the player becomes entangled in the intrigues of Firkraag, a dragon; the underwater Sahuagin city; and the Planar Prison.

 Baldur's Gate II is set in the year 1369 DR (Dale Reckoning), and thus takes place not long after the Time of Troubles (1358 DR), when the Tablets of Fate, powerful magic items which maintain a balance between good and evil, were stolen.
 Lord Ao, the Overdeity, forced the gods to become mortal until the Tablets were found; some gods died while in this mortal state.